Surface slices and homology spheres: Surface slicing and cobordisms

 \begin{Ex} One convenient feature of Proposition \ref{prop:combin} is that it only depends on the way $\mathcal{F}_1$ and $\mathcal{F}_2$ hit the marked curves, so we can arbitrarily modify parts of our slice outside the intersection locus to get new slices from old slices.
 The decker set we used in Example \ref{ex:spindecker} has a number of annuli in the complement of the marked curves, so we can apply a Dehn twist along any of these annuli to get new slices.
 If you start with the diagram of $K\hash \overline{K}$ in Figure \ref{fig:deckerdouble}, these Dehn twists act by applying a full twist if the twist annulus is the spin of an arc in the knot diagram that touches the unbounded region in the diagram (see Figure \ref{fig:deckersymm} and Figure \ref{fig:cylinder}).

-$K\hash \overline{K}$ has a canonical ribbon disc given by $T_K \times I \subset B^3\times I$.
-We can assign this disc a handle decomposition using a tangle diagram of $T_K$ by assigning a 0-handle (or disc) to each over crossing region and 1-handle (or band) to each arc connecting these regions.
-If we think of these transformations with this canonical ribbon disc for $K\hash \overline{K}$ in mind, we can think of them as adding full twists to the canonical bands.
+The knot $K\hash \overline{K}$ has a canonical ribbon disc given by $T_K \times I \subset B^3\times I$ (or $\overline{F}(\mathcal{F}_1)$).
+We can assign this disc a handle decomposition using a tangle diagram of $T_K$ by assigning a 0-handle (or disc) to each over crossing arc of the diagram, and a 1-handle (or band) to each arc connecting these arcs.
+In this way, each crossing of $T_K$ corresponds to a single ribbon singularity.

+If we think of these Dehn twists with this canonical ribbon disc for $K\hash \overline{K}$ in mind, we can think of them as adding full twists to the bands given by our choice of diagram for $T_K$, as in Figure \ref{fig:cylinder}.
 Adding twists to the bands of the canonical ribbon disc for $K\hash \overline{K}$ gives a class of knots called {\bf symmetric unions} of $K$.
 If every band is twisted for an even number of half twists, then we call this an {\bf even} symmetric union.
-With this in mind, our observations gives the following result. \end{Ex} \begin{Prop} Every even symmetric union of $K$ is a slice of the spin of $K$. \end{Prop}
+With this in mind, our observations give the following result. \end{Ex} \begin{Prop} Every even symmetric union of $K$ is a slice of the spin of $K$. \end{Prop}

+The diagram of $K \hash \overline{K}$ in Figure \ref{fig:deckerdouble} is more suggestive of its ribbon disc, but if we unfold the two connect summands, we get a more standard, crossing number minimizing example.
+If we do a similar unfolding process with the diagram of the symmetric union in Figure \ref{fig:deckersymm}, we get a diagram as in Figure \ref{fig:unfolded}, which is similar to the diagrams one would get using the definition of symmetric unions of \cite{Lamm2000SymmetricUA}.
+In this way, we can see the two definitions are equivalent, but our definition will be more suitable for the examples in this paper.